-Fresh celery keeps for 1 to 2 weeks in the fridge and only 2 to 3 days if you leave it at room temperature.
-Once you cut it up, cut celery keeps for 4 days to maybe a week, depending on whether it just sits sealed in the fridge or is submerged in water.
-After you cook it, celery lasts 3 to 4 days, similar to other cooked dishes.
+Fresh celery lasts 1 to 2 weeks in the fridge and only 2 to 3 days if you leave it at room temperature.
+Once you cut it up, cut celery keeps for four days to a week, depending on whether it just sits sealed in the fridge or is submerged in water.

-Of course, if you’re buying packaged celery heads or celery sticks, the bags they come in usually have a use-by date printed on them.
+Of course, if you’re buying packaged celery or celery sticks, the bags they come in usually have a use-by date printed.
 Those dates are pretty good indicators of storage time, and you shouldn’t expect the celery to retain quality for longer than a couple of days past those dates.

 If those periods aren’t enough for your needs, you can freeze celery.
-The only downside is that celery stalks soften after defrosting, and they’re best used in smoothies and cooked dishes.
+The only downside is that celery stalks soften after defrosting and are best used in smoothies and cooked dishes.

 How to Tell if Celery Is Bad?

-Of course, celery doesn’t go from crisp to slimy instantly – there’s a spectrum.
-It’s okay to use one that’s a bit on the softer side and somewhat wilted as long as you’re cool with its quality.
+- It’s mushy, slimy, or too soft.
+Celery doesn’t go from crisp to slimy instantly – there’s a spectrum.
+It’s okay to use a slightly softer and somewhat wilted one as long as you’re okay with its quality.
 But once it becomes slimy, it’s game over.